 You know that plural possessive nouns have an apostrophe after the "s," so wouldn't you say its' instead of it's or its?
 The answer is no — its' is never a correct word.
 It is a singular pronoun, so there's no need to put the apostrophe after the "s."
 If you're looking for a plural form of its, choose their or theirs.

 It's Its Time to Shine

-Fear not.
-"It's" vs. "its" is something that starts to come naturally the more you use it.
-Ready to mix things up a little?
-Now that you know when to use an apostrophe in "it's," how about a few examples of when it's NOT good to use an apostrophe?
-Dates and plural words are two of the largest areas.
-Until then, enjoy knowing you've mastered the "its" debate!
+The difference between its and it's starts to come naturally the more you use them.
+Now that you know when to use an apostrophe in it's, explore a few examples of when it's NOT correct to use an apostrophe.
+Dates and plural words are two of the largest areas of confusion.
+Until then, enjoy knowing you've mastered the its or it's debate!